KabirDabholkar/KabirDabholkar.github.io/content/papers/paper1/index.md

 ### Simple abstract

 When you make a decision, your brain crosses a *decision boundary*.
-In dynamical systems language, this manifold of states is called a *separatrix* in it's *phase space* because states on either side of this manifold proceed to evolve very differently.
-We develop a numerical method based on Koopman theory to charaterise such a manifold provided the dynamical function, i.e., a comlete description of the dynamics.
-We demonstrate the method on several synthetic examples, trained RNNs and a model of microbiome ecology fit to experimental data.
+In the language of dynamical systems, this boundary is called a *separatrix* in the system's *phase space*, because states on either side of it proceed to evolve very differently, ultimately converging to different *attractors*.
+We develop a numerical method based on Koopman theory to charaterise this boundary, provided the dynamical function, i.e., a complete description of the system dynamics.
+We demonstrate our method on several synthetic examples, trained RNNs and a model of microbiome ecology fit to experimental data.

 ---

 ##### Citation